How to Create an Employee Handbook: Complete Guide for Small Businesses

 Owner-as-Manager Documentation

 In small businesses, owners often serve as direct managers.
-This creates unique documentation challenges.
 You need to document your own decisions the same way you would document a manager's decisions.
 When you terminate someone, there should be a paper trail showing the reasons, even if you are both the owner and the person who made the decision.
 Without this self-documentation, you have no defense if the termination is challenged.

 State Compliance Considerations